Raphael-Boichot/High-def-psychrometric-chart/README.md

-# High definition psychrometric chart
+# A high definition psychrometric chart for teachers
 A high definition psychrometric chart for teaching humidification operations without the pain.
 The chart was closely redrawn from a document issued by a French heating company defunct in 1970.
 The original that I still own (in something close to A1 format) is a real piece of art drawn by hand.
 It deserved a digitalization, here it is.

 I used this precise chart as student in chemical engineering around 1999 and use it for teaching the same since 2007.
 I never got used to another one as this is by far the most comprehensive version I've ever found, it contains some unusual (and very handy) features: